Northshoot/symphony/ns-3.11/src/wifi/doc/wifi.rst

 The WifiChannel subclass can be used to connect together a set of ``ns3::WifiNetDevice`` network interfaces.
 The class ``ns3::WifiPhy`` is the object within the WifiNetDevice that receives bits from the channel.
-For the channel propagation modeling, the propagation module is used; see section :ref:`propagation` for details.
+For the channel propagation modeling, the propagation module is used; see section :ref:`Propagation` for details.

 This section summarizes the description of the BER calculations found in the